andre146/rpi2_fan_controller/README.md

 Instead use the GPIO Pin to drive a transitor that can handle your fans maximum current.
 Then use the transistor to drive the fan.
 Additionally a electrolytic capacitor connected in parallel to your fan in recommended.

+<b>How to tune:</b>
+Tuning the proportional and integral controller is as easy as starting with very small values and increasing them until the system becomes unstable.
+Then go back to the last stable values.
+The values you need depend entirely on your setup.
+For me, 1.1 for the proportional gain and 0.2 for the integral gain works fine.

 Have fun!